Fr0sT-Brutal/awesome-pascal/README.md

 * [Kitto](https://github.com/nandod/kitto).
 Allows to create Rich Internet Applications based on a data model that can be mapped onto any database.
 The client-side part uses ExtJS (through the ExtPascal library) to create a fully AJAX application, allowing you to build standard and advanced data-manipulating forms in a fraction of the time.
 Kitto is aimed at Delphi developers that need to create web application without delving into the intricacies of HTML, CSS, Javascript or learning to use a particular library such as ExtJS, yet it allows access to the bare metal if required.

 * [Daraja Framework](https://github.com/michaelJustin/daraja-framework).
-A lightweight HTTP server framework for Object Pascal (Delphi 2009+ / Free Pascal 3.0).
+Lightweight HTTP server framework for Object Pascal (Delphi 2009+ / Free Pascal 3.0).
 Implementing RESTful services is supported via the [daraja-restful](https://github.com/michaelJustin/daraja-restful) extension.

 * [Alcinoe](#general-libraries).
 FTP/Http/NNTP/POP3/SMTP, ISAPI, WinInet Http/FTP clients.